Freehold Office Location

 - Drug Charges.
 New Jersey takes a hard line on drug offenses.
 But enormous differences exist between simple possession and intent to distribute charges.
 An experienced attorney will fight to keep the system fair for you.

 - Assault Charges.
-Assault happens when you physically place someone else in direct danger through the use of force.
+This offense happens when you physically place someone else in direct danger through the use of force.
 Assault can also occur by putting someone in immediate fear or imminent harm.
 In some assault cases, a key issue is the extent of injury that resulted.

 - Robbery Charges.
 Robbery is a theft that involves some form of confrontation or physical violence.
 Just because a victim is present during the theft does not automatically make it a robbery.
 The penalties are very different, so be sure to speak with an attorney before pleading guilty to a robbery charge.